mindspore-lab/mindocr/configs/rec/crnn/README.md

 - Both VGG and ResNet models are trained from scratch without any pre-training.
 - The above models are trained with MJSynth (MJ) and SynthText (ST) datasets.
 For more data details, please refer to [Data Preparation](#dataset-preparation)
 - Evaluations are tested individually on each benchmark dataset, and Avg Accuracy is the average of accuracies across all sub-datasets.
+- PaddleOCR version of CRNN, we directly use the trained model provided on their [github](https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.6/doc/doc_en/algorithm_rec_crnn_en.md).

 ## Quick Start